robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ### 3.2 Generating Scripts with Terraform

 We will now need to modify our `main.tf` file to generate the final scripts from the templates, injecting the necessary values like the server IP and username.
+For convenience, we will also add the `login_user` variable to the `variables.tf` file.

+::: code-group
 ```hcl [main.tf]
 # ...
 Other non-relevant resources for this exercise ...
 resource "tls_private_key" "host" { // [!code focus:36]